- We found the best places in Great Britain for dog owners to live by mapping the resources that dog owners told us were important to them

-Our research on the most dog-friendly cities in Great Britain is available for you to share for any non-commercial purposes, but please link to this page so the Legal & General research team is credited and others can explore our results in full.
+Our research on the most dog-friendly cities in Great Britain is available for you to share for any non-commercial purposes, but please link to this page so our research team is credited and others can explore our results in full.

 To decide which resources should feature in our analysis and how strongly each one should influence our overall dog-friendliness score, our research team spoke to 100 dog owners, living in towns and cities from every region of Great Britain, to find out how important each resource is when caring for their dogs.
 The dog owners rated the importance of each resource on the same 1-to-10 scale to make the resources comparable.
 We asked dog owners several questions about each resource to build a fuller picture about the way in which the resources are important.
 We determined each resource’s weight in the analysis by averaging the importance ratings from each question relevant to the resource.
 The unique dog-friendliness score was created by our research team, by rescaling each variable to range from 0 to 100 and then finding the weighted average for each location using each variable’s importance as the weight.
 The overall score was calculated by applying the same method to resource scores.
 The variable scores in each location were based on a data set we collated of 31,000 places of interest for dog owners, collected from vet and service listing websites, plus an Ordnance Survey map of green spaces.
 We used the latest estimates of dog population by postcode district, published by data.gov.uk, to scale resource provision by location size.